 If you do need to use salted butter in a baking recipe, omit half or all of the salt the recipe calls for.
 This can never be a perfect substitution since the amount of salt can vary so widely.

 Hopefully I’ve convinced you to keep unsalted butter on hand!

 Another question I’m asked frequently is what brand of butter I use.
-To be honest, I usually buy whatever brand is on sale.
-I loooove premium brands of butter like Kerrygold, especially just for spreading on bread or making buttercream, but those are pricey.
+To be honest, I usually buy whatever brand is on sale and stock up.
+Even Target’s market pantry unsalted butter is a good choice.
+I loooove premium brands of butter like Kerrygold for spreading on bread or making buttercream (not for baking), but those are pricey.
 I try to buy the most standard kind of butter when I’m testing new recipes because I know most of you don’t buy the premium stuff.

 I share trusted baking recipes your friends will LOVE alongside insights into the science of sweets.
 I'm a professionally trained chef, cookbook author, and cookie queen.
 I love to write about all things sweet, carb-y, and homemade.
 I live in Phoenix, Arizona (hence the blog name!)